HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 A table is displayed below that lists information about each mutation including:

 * __ID:__ A UUID Code for the mutation assigned by the GDC, when clicked will bring a user to the Mutation Summary Page
-* __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference genome and tumor sample.
+* __DNA Change:__ The chromosome and starting coordinates of the mutation are displayed along with the nucleotide differences between the reference and tumor allele
 * __Type:__ A general classification of the mutation
-* __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript).
+* __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript)
 * __# Affected Cases:__ The number of affected cases, expressed as number across all projects.
-Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project.
+Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project
 * __Impact:__ A subjective classification of the severity of the variant consequence.
 The categories are:
-  - __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay.
+  - __HIGH__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay
-  - __MODERATE__: A non-disruptive variant that might change protein effectiveness.
+  - __MODERATE__: A non-disruptive variant that might change protein effectiveness
-  - __LOW__: Assumed to be mostly harmless or unlikely to change protein behavior.
+  - __LOW__: Assumed to be mostly harmless or unlikely to change protein behavior

 # Mutation Summary Page

-The Mutation Summary Page contains information about a particular mutation and how it affects the associated gene.
+The Mutation Summary Page contains information about one somatic mutation and how it affects the associated gene.
 Each mutation is identified by its chromosomal position and nucleotide-level change.

 ## Summary